GoogleCloudPlatform/cloud-foundation-fabric/organization-bootstrap/environments/README.md

 # Environment-based organizational sample

 This sample creates an organizational layout with a single level, where each  folder is usually mapped to one infrastructure environment (test, dev, etc.).
-It also sets up all prerequisites for automation (GCS state buckets, service accounts, etc.), and sets up the correct roles on those to enforce separation of duties at the environment level.
+It also sets up all prerequisites for automation (GCS state buckets, service accounts, etc.), and the correct roles on those to enforce separation of duties at the environment level.

-This layout is well suited for small and medium-sized infrastructures, where a limited set of teams manages the underlying infrastructure, and the complexity in application resource ownership and access roles is mostly dealt with at the project level, and/or in the individual infrastructure services (GKE, Cloud SQL, etc.).
+This layout is well suited for small and medium-sized infrastructures managed by a smal set of teams, where the complexity in application resource ownership and access roles is mostly dealt with at the project level, and/or in the individual services (GKE, Cloud SQL, etc.).
 Its simplicity also makes it a good starting point for more complex or specialized layouts.

 ![High-level diagram](diagram.png "High-level diagram")